An open API service indexing awesome lists of open source software.

 # pyHamSys

-pyHamSys (short for Python Hamiltonian Systems) is a Python library for scientific computing involving Hamiltonian systems.
+pyHamSys (short for Python Hamiltonian Systems) is an open-source Python library for scientific computing involving Hamiltonian systems.
 It provides tools to model, analyze, and simulate Hamiltonian systems.
 In particular, the library offers a streamlined and user-friendly environment for implementing and running symplectic-split integrators.
 These specialized numerical methods are designed to preserve the geometric structure of Hamiltonian systems, ensuring accurate and stable simulations of their dynamics over long time periods.

 ## Installation